MukitCSTE/UVicSENG360Labs/lab09/index.md

 The fundamental problem of the vulnerable program in this lab is the violation of the *Principle of Least Privilege*.
 The programmer understands that the user who runs the program may be too powerful, so they introduced access() as a limiting factor.
 However, this isn't the proper approach.
 A better way is to make it so that if users do not need certain privileges, those privileges are disabled.

-Apply the Principle of Least Privilege to the original vulnerable program vulp.c.
+Apply the Principle of Least Privilege to the *original* vulnerable program vulp.c.
 You should consider using the `seteuid` system call in order to temporarily disable root privilege, and flip it back on only when necessary.
 Then reevaluate the race condition.

 **Question 4:** With your principle of least privilege modifications in place, how difficult is it to succeed, if at all?
 Please include your modified vulp.c source code for this step inline with this question.

 # Troubleshooting #

 - While testing the program, sometimes /tmp/XYZ may get into an unusable state because of untimely killing of the attack program.
 When this happens, the OS automatically creates a normal file with root as owner.
 If this happens, delete this file before restarting the attack.
 - If you accidentally modify and recompile vulp as root, you'll need to run `chmod 4755 vulp` in order to make it accessible to user360 again.
+Vulp must be flagged as a setuid program (rws) for the attack to work correctly.

 # Submission #

 You will be submitting one file:

-- `report.txt` Your answers to the 4 questions with the requested source code copy-pasted in as part of your answer
+- `report.txt` Your answers to the 4 questions with the requested source codes copy-pasted in as part of your answer